 powerlevel10k as my shell theme.

 Terminal: What good is a nice shell without a good terminal.
-Fortunately, we have Tilix one of the best terminal application out there.
-It has workspaces, tabs, split windows, Quake mode and so on.
+Fortunately, we have Tilix, one of the best terminal applications out there.
+It has workspaces, tabs, split windows, Quake mode, and so on.

-Integrated development environment(IDE): IntelliJ IDEA ultimate - I use this only for Java & other JVM language Development
+Integrated development environment(IDE): IntelliJ IDEA Ultimate - I use this for Java & other JVM language Development

 Of course, not everything is perfect in the Linux world, but it is the same with every OS.
-I was a long time Windows user before switching to Linux.
-So like every Linux users I have from time to time messed things up(With great power comes great responsibility, Peter).
-There are many quirks in the Linux world but there is nothing that bothers me much.
-Some of the most annoying issues I had in the past are below and for now, I don’t have any noticeable issues.
+I was a long-time Windows user before switching to Linux.
+So like every Linux user, I have from time to time messed things up(With great power comes great responsibility, Peter).
+There are many quirks in the Linux world, but there is nothing that bothers me much.
+Some of the most annoying issues I had in the past are below, and for now, I don’t have any noticeable issues.

 - Scroll position jumping when switching apps - Fixed after upgrading to Fedora 30

 - Hibernation was broken - Fixed after upgrading to Fedora 30

 - Audio output selection was broken when plugging in headphones- Fixed after Fedora 28 for me